Fire services

 If there's an attack:

 The security situation means access to food, water and fuel can be difficult.
-Plan ahead by stockpiling essential goods, including toiletries and prescription medication.
+You should stockpile essential goods, including toiletries and prescription medication.

 Terrorism is a threat worldwide.